lambdaxymox/cglinalg/README.md

 computer graphics applications in other languages and ecosystems as well.
 Specific features of the library include:
 * Basic linear algebra with matrices and vectors up to dimension four.
-* Quaternions, euler angles, and rotation matrices for doing rotations.
+* Quaternions, Euler angles, and rotation matrices for doing rotations.
 * All data types are parametrized to work over a large range of numerical types.
 * An optional transformation system for working with affine and projective transformations on points and vectors.
 This library distinguishes points from